moses-b-alexander/stgnn-aqf-praxis/readme.md

 * **Temporal Component**: A recurrent neural network layer: one of RNN, LSTM, or GRU
 * **Bidimensional Attention Mechanism**: Applied at the end to refine joint spatiotemporal representation; decoded by a linear layer

-Model variants differ in positional encoding strategy, spatial-temporal module combinations, and whether attention is applied.
-The hyperparameter definitions and hardware setup remain the same throughout.
+Model architectural configurations differ in positional encoding strategy, spatial-temporal module combination, and whether attention is applied.
+The hyperparameter definitions and hardware setup were constant throughout the experiment.

 ---

 ## Methodology

-The air quality data was obtained from the Urban Air Project by Microsoft Research (2014–2015) *https://www.microsoft.com/en-us/research/project/urban-air/*, and exogenous climatology covariates for the relevant timeframe were sourced from the World Bank Group's Climate Knowledge Portal *https://climateknowledgeportal.worldbank.org/country/china/climate-data-historical*.
+The air quality sensor network data were obtained from the Urban Air Project by Microsoft Research (2014–2015) *https://www.microsoft.com/en-us/research/project/urban-air/*, and exogenous covariate climatology data for the relevant timeframe were retrieved from the World Bank Group's Climate Knowledge Portal *https://climateknowledgeportal.worldbank.org/country/china/climate-data-historical*.
 The models were developed using Torch Spatiotemporal library (tsl): https://torch-spatiotemporal.readthedocs.io/en/latest/index.html.
+Several common Python machine learning-related frameworks were also employed: PyTorch, Pandas, NumPy, Einops, Matplotlib, and others.

 1. **Load datasets**
 2. **Define air quality sensor network data**